-Burke’s versatile, force-of-nature voice combines gospel fervor, country gentility and R&B grit.
-He can swing from a satiny croon to gruff soul shout to a deep, caressing baritone.
-From 1961 to 1968, Burke released 32 memorable singles on Atlantic.
-These included six Top 10 R&B hits, four of which crossed over to the pop Top 40: “Cry to Me” (Number Five R&B), “Just Out of Reach (Of My Two Open Arms)” (Number Seven R&B, Number 24 pop), “Got to Get You Off of My Mind” (Number One R&B, Number 22 pop), “You’re Good for Me” (Number Eight R&B), “Tonight’s the Night” (Number Two R&B, Number 28 pop) and “If You Need Me” (Number Two R&B, Number 37 pop).
+Burke’s versatile, force-of-nature voice combined gospel fervor, country gentility and R&B grit.
+He could swing from a satiny croon to a gruff soul shout to a deep, caressing baritone.
+From 1961 to 1968, Burke released thirty-two memorable singles on Atlantic.
+These included six Top 10 R&B hits, four of which crossed over to the pop Top 40: “Cry to Me” (Number Five R&B), “Just Out of Reach (Of My Two Open Arms)” (Number Seven R&B, Number Twenty-Four pop), “Got to Get You Off of My Mind” (Number One R&B, Number Twenty-Two pop), “You’re Good for Me” (Number Eight R&B), “Tonight’s the Night” (Number Two R&B, Number Twenty-Eight pop) and “If You Need Me” (Number Two R&B, Number Thirty-Seven pop).

-In 1960, Burke signed to Atlantic Records, where it was believed that his flexible voice and roots in gospel and country would earn him a wide, bi-racial audience.
-His first hit for the label was the uptempo “Just Out Of Reach (Of My Two Open Arms)” in the fall of 1961.
+In 1960 Burke signed to Atlantic Records, where it was believed that his flexible voice and roots in gospel and country would earn him a wide, bi-racial audience.
 Burke’s first single to cross over from R&B to pop was a soulful cover of the country song “Just Out of Reach (Of My Two Open Arms).”
-Burke wrote or cowrote much of his material, and he also recorded songs by soul singers Wilson Pickett (“If You Need Me’) and Don Covay (“You’re Good for Me”).
-Burke and Covay cowrote one of his biggest hits, “Tonight’s the Night.”
+Burke wrote or co-wrote much of his material, and he also recorded songs by soul singers Wilson Pickett (“If You Need Me’) and Don Covay (“You’re Good for Me”).
+Burke and Covay co-wrote one of his biggest hits, “Tonight’s the Night.”
 Burke’s signature song, “Got to Get You Off of My Mind,” stands as one of the premier soul hits of the Sixties.
 “Got to Get You Off of My Mind” and “Tonight’s the Night” appeared in 1965, Burke’s biggest year, and hit Number One and Number Two on the R&B charts, respectively.